omt-tech/dev-team-resources/README.md

-# OMT Tech Development Team Resources
+# OMT Tech's Development Team's Resources Repo

 Our company has good smart people.
 Let's keep it that way?